annawinther/rotacloud-technical-test/README.md

 # rotacloud-technical-test

-Technical test for RotaCloud, which I chose to do in React, using the given project as example for design.
+Technical test for RotaCloud, which I chose to do in React, using the given Angular project as example for design.

 # Getting Started